Jack Brown (rugby league)

-He has spent time on loan from Hull at Doncaster in Betfred League 1 and the Bradford Bulls in the Betfred Championship.
+He has spent time on loan from Hull F.C. at Doncaster in League 1 and the Bradford Bulls in the Championship.

 Background

 Brown was born in Kingston upon Hull, East Riding of Yorkshire, England.

 Playing career

-Hull FC
+Hull F.C.

 In 2019 he made his Super League début for Hull F.C. against the Catalans Dragons, scoring a try as he helped his team onto a narrow 31-30 victory.
+Brown featured in 18 matches for Hull F.C. in the Super League XXVIII season as the club finished 10th on the table.

+Hull Kingston Rovers

+On 8 May 2024 it was reported that he had signed for Hull Kingston Rovers in the Super League on a two-year deal, in a swap with Yusuf Aydin, until the end of 2026.

+On 7 June 2025, Brown played in Hull Kingston Rovers 8-6 Challenge Cup final victory over Warrington.
+It was the clubs first major trophy in 40 years.